-Today we know that vitamin D is a family of secosteroids which regulate the absorption of Calcium, Magnesium, and Phosphate and affect a multitude of biological processes in the human body.
+Vitamin D comprises a family of secosteroids that regulate the absorption of calcium, magnesium, and phosphate in the human body and affect a number of biological processes.

-The most important variant is vitamin D3, also known as cholecalciferol.
-The next most relevant secosteroid is ergocalciferol; also known as vitamin D2.
-Vitamin D2 and D3 are present in dietary supplements.
-The journey of vitamin D from its intake to activation and metabolism is complex.
-It reflects both spatial and temporal separation.
+The most important variant is vitamin D3, or cholecalciferol.
+The next most relevant secosteroid is ergocalciferol, or vitamin D2.
+Vitamins D2 and D3 are present in dietary supplements.
 The absorption of dietary vitamin D is a complex process involving both spatial and temporal separation.

-Vitamin D2 and 3: Key steps in the process and their site of occurrence
+Vitamind D2 and D3: Key Steps in the Process and Their Site of Occurrence

-Most of the Vitamin D is ingested; however, the majority of human vitamin D needs are satisfied through the synthesis of vitamin D from 7-dehydrocholesterol in the skin through UV-ray dependent chemical conversions.
+Most vitamin D is ingested; however, the majority of human vitamin D needs are satisfied via its synthesis from 7-dehydrocholesterol in the skin through UV ray–dependent chemical conversions (see table).

-7 dehydrocholesterol is converted first into pre-D3 and then vitamin D3 where the heat from the sun’s ultraviolet UVB radiation acts as a catalyst.
+Synthesis of skin: 7-dehydrocholesterol is converted first into previtamin D3 and then vitamin D3, where the heat from the sun’s ultraviolet B (UVB) rays acts as a catalyst.

 Intestine: Calcium and phosphate absorption is brought about by calcitriol.

-Calcium exists in the body in three forms, viz. ionized, bound to albumin and bound to anions.
-A subset (45 %) of the total circulating calcium is in ionized form.
-This ionized active calcium is responsible for its physiochemical effects and chemical interactions.
-The level of ionized calcium is, in turn, dependent on the other constituents of the serum.
-Consequently, an estimate of ‘true’ ionized calcium level needs to be considered in relation to these key regulatory elements.
-Further rectifications are done accordingly.
+Calcium exists in the body in three forms: ionized, bound to albumin, and bound to anions.
+A subset (45%) of total circulating calcium is in ionized form.
+This ionized active calcium is responsible for the mineral’s physiochemical effects and chemical interactions.
+The level of ionized calcium is, in turn, dependent on other constituents of the serum.
+Consequently, an estimate of “true” ionized calcium level needs to be considered in relation to these key regulatory elements.

-A short accurate description of the interaction of calcium with the other key constituents of human serum is tabulated below:
+The table below outlines the interaction of calcium with the other key constituents of human serum.

 |Constituents of Serum||Interaction|

-Calcium has broad effects throughout the body, and that range must be very tightly maintained to keep action potentials working across nerve cells.
-The most significant functions of calcium are enlisted as follows:
+Calcium has broad effects throughout the body, and therefore its range must be tightly maintained to keep action potentials working across nerve cells.
+The most significant functions of calcium are the following: